Bachelor of Health Sciences

 The program is meant to meet the needs of practicing Respiratory Therapist (RT).
 The program offers opportunities for development of leadership skills required to work in the healthcare environment and prepares those who are interested in life-long learning who may be interested in pursuing graduate education.

-The post diploma BHS curriculum is equivalent to 2 years of full-time university study (60 credit hours).
+The post diploma BHS curriculum is equivalent to two years of full-time university study (60 ch).
 Courses may be completed in the sequence best suited for the student; however, attention must be paid to course prerequisites.
 The post diploma program is available on a full time or part time basis.
-Program must be completed within 5 years of registration in the first course.
+The program must be completed within five years of registration in the first course.

 Admission Requirements – BHS Respiratory Therapy Post Diploma